The Candle’s Flame

 from the flotsam of my world.

-Each time I bring a sense of order to this life
+Each time I bring some order to this life,

-within the well-constructed frame of truth and lies,
+within the frame I built of truths and lies.

 in symmetry: the wick of black,